 If traveling solo, always have someone on the beach watching you.

+It can be a new friend you met on a cruise or a person renting lounge chairs and umbrellas.
 Avoid swimming at dusk, dawn, and at night.
 Besides the lack of visibility, this is also the time when sharks in Barbados (and in general) are most active.

 7. Don’t touch animals or break corals when snorkeling